apache/doris-website/docs/query/query-cache/query-cache.md

 - Users do not need to worry about data consistency.
 Cache invalidation is controlled through versioning.
 The cached data is consistent with the data queried from BE.
 - There are no additional components and costs, the cache results are stored in BE's memory, and users can adjust the cache memory size as needed
-- Implemented two caching strategies, SQLCache and PartitionCache, the latter has a finer cache granularity
+- Implemented one caching strategy, SQLCache
 - Use consistent hashing to solve the problem of BE nodes going online and offline.
 The caching algorithm in BE is an improved LRU

 ## scenes to be used

-Currently, it supports two methods: SQL Cache and Partition Cache, and supports OlapTable internal table and Hive external table.
+Currently, it supports one method: SQL Cache, and supports OlapTable internal table and Hive external table.

 SQL Cache: Only SQL statements that are completely consistent will hit the cache.
 For details, see: sql-cache-manual.md

-Partition Cache: Multiple SQLs can hit the cache using the same table partition, so it has a higher hit rate than SQL Cache.
-For details, see: partition-cache-manual.md

 ## Monitoring